Richmond K. Turner: Personality

-Admiral Turner was known in his surrounding by his complicated personality and furious temper.
+Admiral Turner was known for his complicated personality and furious temper.
 Nicknamed "Terrible Turner," many of his subordinates and colleagues recognized his command abilities, but on the other hand criticized his manners, heavy drinking and pedantry.
 When Admiral Chester Nimitz accepted Turner as commander of his assault force, Nimitz dryly said of the assignment that Turner was "brilliant, caustic, arrogant, and tactless – just the man for the job".

 Future Marine general Robert E. Hogaboom, who served as his assistant chief of staff for operations, describes him as:

 General Nathan Twining, who served as chief of staff of the Allied air forces in South Pacific during World War II, described Turner as:

 Honors and depictions

-The Leahy-class destroyer leader (later classified guided missile cruiser) USS Richmond K. Turner (DLG-20/CG-20) was named in honor of Admiral Turner.
+The Leahy-class destroyer leader (later classified guided missile cruiser) USS Richmond K. Turner (DLG-20/CG-20) in service from 1964 to 1995 was named in honor of Admiral Turner.

 Turner appears in To the Shores of Iwo Jima, a documentary short film depicting the American assault on the Japanese-held island of Iwo Jima and the massive battle that raged on that key island in the Allied advance on Japan.

 Turner was portrayed by actor Stuart Randall in the film The Gallant Hours.